(A) What are Ohio works first (OWF) payments and how are they calculated?

 (b) The OWF assistance group where the child(ren) was removed from and a Title IV-E foster care assistance group where the child(ren) is placed.

-(5) If the assistance group is receiving or is believed to be receiving cash assistance from another state, the county agency must determine at what point the assistance group became ineligible for cash assistance in the former state prior to approving OWF.
+(5) When the assistance group is receiving or is believed to be receiving cash assistance from another state, the county agency shall determine at what point the assistance group became ineligible for cash assistance in the former state prior to approving OWF.

-(3) In situations where there is a separation of the DFA assistance group and part of the group is eligible for OWF, the county agency shall determine the DFA that the person was eligible for by taking the DFA grant issued and dividing by the number of persons in the DFA assistance group.
+(3) In situations where part of the DFA assistance group becomes eligible for OWF, the county agency shall determine the DFA that the person was eligible for by taking the DFA issued and dividing by the number of persons in the DFA assistance group.
 The amount obtained is the DFA for one person.
 The county agency shall then multiply that figure by the number of the DFA assistance group members eligible for OWF.

 (2) A prorated payment may be required when OWF is approved during a month in which DFA has been issued.

-(4) Support services (e.g., transportation) and learning, earning and parenting (LEAP) program allowances are never prorated.
+(3) Support services (e.g., transportation) and learning, earning and parenting (LEAP) program's allowances are never prorated.

 (1) The benefit is delivered only to the assistance group or protective payee.
-If the child is living with a parent, specified relative, custodian or legal guardian, the benefit shall be paid to that individual, unless there is a protective payee designated to receive payment as set forth in paragraph (I) of this rule.
+When the child is living with a parent, specified relative, custodian or legal guardian, the benefit shall be paid to that individual, unless there is a protective payee designated to receive payment as described in paragraph (I) of this rule.

-(2) For two-parent assistance groups, the payee will be decided by the assistance group and should be the parent who will act in the best interest of the family.
+(2) For two-parent assistance groups, the payee will be decided by the assistance group and should be paid to the parent who will act in the best interest of the family.